ngaller/aqueduct-pipe-joints/README.md

  - loop through the joints
   - get a local collection instance for the joint parent
   - build up a joint using the child and parent collection, and the rest of the configuration from the pipe
-  - use the joint that was built and add hooks to invoke the onParentUpdated, onChildUpdated and onChildInserted functions (depending on the joint configuration they may not all be present)
+  - use the joint that was built and add hooks to invoke the onChildUpdated and onChildInserted functions (depending on the joint configuration they may not all be present)

 From the sync code (this is in aqueduct-sync):